linode/docs/docs/applications/containers/how-to-create-a-docker-swarm-manager-and-nodes-on-linode.md

 ![How to Create a Docker Swarm Manager and Nodes on Linode](/docs/assets/docker/create-a-docker-swarm-manager.jpg "How to Create a Docker Swarm Manager and Nodes on Linode")

 Scale up the power of Docker by creating a cluster of Docker hosts, called a Docker Swarm.
-All you need is one Linode to serve as a Docker Swarm Manager and a few Docker hosts to join the Swarm as Nodes.
+You need one Linode to serve as a Docker Swarm Manager and a few Docker hosts to join the Swarm as Nodes.

-In this guide, you'll set up a Docker Swarm Manager and connect Nodes for a scalable container roll out.
-This requires multiple Linodes with Docker installed and running in the same datacenter.
+In this guide, you'll set up a Docker Swarm Manager and connect Nodes for a scalable container deployment.
+This requires multiple Linodes with Docker installed and running in the same data center.
 They don't need to be running the same distribution.

 ## Create the Docker Swarm Manager

 The Docker Swarm Manager’s purpose is to receive commands on behalf of the cluster and assign containers to nodes.
-The Swarm Manager uses the Raft Consensus Algorithm to manage a Swarm state.
+The Swarm Manager uses the Raft Consensus Algorithm to manage Swarm states.
 The Raft Consensus Algorithm ensures that all manager nodes that are in charge of managing and scheduling tasks in a cluster are storing the same, consistent state.
-Should a failure occur, any single node can assume the tasks and restore a stable state.
+Should a failure occur, a single node assumes the tasks and restores a stable state.

 In this guide, we create a single Swarm Manager.
 If your goal is high-availability, you can create multiple managers.